 Many Chinese martial arts are connected with Buddhism or Taoism, whilst Japanese martial arts are often connected with Zen.
 This is because the old masters saw a link between personal development and development as a martial artist.

-Eventually he brought all these aspects together and created Holistic Karate.
+So in 2012 he put all these aspects together and created Holistic Karate.
 It’s not a new style or system, it’s just a more complete, realistic and authentic approach to training martial arts in today’s world.